bavla/netsJSON/doc/readme.md

 # Documents

-## MaRA: DaMaLOS and AIRDeM at ESWC 2025
-Sunday, 1st June, 2025 - Monday, 2nd June, 2025, Portoroz, Slovenia

-Submissions
+## MaRA: Towards a format for describing networks

    - Towards a format for describing networks / 1.
-Networks and knowledge graphs [Abstract](https://app.oxfordabstracts.com/events/74726/submissions/1031428/abstract-book-view), [Paper](format1.pdf)
+Networks and knowledge graphs [PDF](format1.pdf)
    - Towards a format for describing networks / 2.
-Format elements [Abstract](https://app.oxfordabstracts.com/events/74726/submissions/1031434/abstract-book-view), [Paper](format2.pdf)
+Format elements [PDF](format2.pdf)